Making Tax Digital VAT returns – How to make sure you comply

 What if I don’t use QuickBooks?

-Maybe you still use Excel – if so, you’re not alone, and we know it’s hard to ditch a method you’ve come to trust over the years.
-You may be doing this, too, because your VAT is complex.
-This doesn’t mean you’re exempt from the new regulations.
-You’ll still need to submit your VAT return according to MTD rules.
+Maybe you still use Excel – if so, you’re not alone, and we know it’s hard to let go of a method you’ve come to trust over the years.
+However, even if you use Excel to keep track of your finances, you’ll still need to submit your VAT return according to MTD rules from April 2022 at the latest.

 If you’re not confident moving forward with the new MTD rules and regulations on your own, don’t worry.
 Things can seem tricky if it’s your first time filing.
 This is where an accountant can be worth their weight in gold.
 With professional help on board, you’re free from all the worry of compliance, deadlines, and potential errors when you come to submit your returns.

-With digital accounting software now the norm, accountants have more time to spend advising you and helping you grow your business.
+With digital accounting software now being the norm, accountants have more time to help you grow your business.
 Just make sure you choose a professional who’s already embraced digital accounting solutions like QuickBooks.
 It’s the way to go.
-You can find an MTD-ready ProAdvisor here.

 What if submitting my VAT return doesn’t go to plan?